pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - For each Query node the planner returns a PlannedStmt node.
+  - So now we're transitioning from parse nodes to plan nodes.
 - For each base relation the planner will generate several "Paths" then choose the best one: maybe a full-table scan, maybe an index scan, maybe a bitmap index scan.
 - Also for each pair of joined relations the planner will generate Paths to implement the join.
   - One relation is the the outer and the other the inner.
   - It will consider a nested loop join, a hash join, etc.
 - So all these paths get an estimated cost, and the planner chooses the best one.
+- I haven't done much here.
   - When I worked on multiranges I had to do some work to collect statistics about them and use those to make selectivity estimates.
-- Okay that's all I know about the planner!
+  - And that's all I know about the planner!